Khangnguyen04/seattle-crime-data/README.md

             - Use 'order by' to order the average_offenses_per_year by either ascending or descending order to see which communities have the most crimes on average.

+## Result

+These are the insights I found after extracting, manipulating, and analyzing the data using SQL queries and Tableau visualizations.
+Note that other insights were also found using Tableau and will be provided in this section.

+The following insights will be supported by various sources of data including visualizations, and facts from the internet.

+### Analysis 1 Results

+    Do more months have more crimes than others?
+Can crime be seasonal?

+    On average, May has the most crimes per month, with 6176 crimes per month.
+August, July, and September follow after.
+This data supports the studies concluding a positive correlation between high temperatures and increased crime rates.

+    One study done by the National Bureau of Economic Research report analyzed violent crime patterns in 36 correctional facilities.
+The researchers discovered that days with high heat saw an increase of 18% in violence among inmates.
+[Source](https://www.nber.org/papers/w25961)